 A dirt trail begins from the playground parking area and proceeds north.
 Continuing straight on the trail leads to a playing field and the labyrinth.
 Bear left to access a single-track trail system through the forest, which includes a connection to the Milestone Road bike path, and the Land Bank’s Sheep Commons property on the north side of Milestone Road.

-The trees on the Hinsdale Property are primarily pitch pine, which are native to the eastern United States, but were most likely introduced to Nantucket in 1847 by Josiah Sturgis who planted them along the Milestone Road to serve as a windbreak.
-This species quickly spread and is now one of the most common trees on Nantucket and provides critical habitat for the northern long-eared bat, which is listed as threatened under the Endangered Species Act.
+The trees on the Hinsdale property are primarily pitch pine, which are native to the eastern United States, but were most likely introduced to Nantucket in 1847 by Josiah Sturgis who planted them along the Milestone Road to serve as a windbreak.
+This species is now one of the most common trees on Nantucket and provides critical habitat for the northern long-eared bat, which is listed as threatened under the Endangered Species Act.

 From the Milestone rotary, drive southeast on Old South Road for 0.7 miles.
 The parking area is on the left.

 Land Bank trails are marked by the post shown here.